gnosis/dex-docs/docs/intro1.md

 *  **Fully permissionless DEX** on which anyone can list tokens and build integrations;
 *  **Maximized liquidity** through **ring trades**, in which liquidity is shared among all traded assets;
 *  First implementation of **batch auctions** promoting fairer, uniform clearing prices and front-running resistance;
-*  There is a guaranteed orderbook to **trade any token pair** without having to use an intermediary token or centralized exchange to convert your asset;
+*  There is a guaranteed orderbook to **trade any token pair** without having to use an intermediary token or centralized trading protocol to convert your asset;
 *  **Fair, decentralized settlement** in which an open competition for order matching replaces an operator;
 *  Fees are included in your limit price and paid in OWL, which can be generated from GNO, and there are **no gas costs** for executed trades.